 Design and display

 Before we go any further, let’s get one thing out of the way: there is no Pixel 4a XL.
-Google has confirmed that a Pixel 4a 5G is on the way later this year, which based on renders will be larger in size.
-Until then, however, there’s no direct successor to the Pixel 3a XL (pictured next to the Pixel 4a below).
-For the rest of this article, we’ll be comparing the new Google phone directly with the smaller Pixel 3a.
+Google did launch a Pixel 4a 5G in 2020, which is actually larger in size ( with a 6.2-inch display) compared to the regular 4a phone.
+However, there’s no direct successor to the Pixel 3a XL (pictured next to the Pixel 4a below).
+For the rest of this article, we’ll be comparing the standard 4a directly with the smaller Pixel 3a.

 Right off the bat, the different look of the Google Pixel 4a vs Pixel 3a is very evident.
 The Pixel 3a looked old-fashioned, even for its 2019 release date, with its larger body and front bezels on the top and bottom of the display.
 The Pixel 4a looks more like a modern smartphone, with much smaller bezels, and a much larger screen-to-body ratio.

 Even though the Pixel 3a is a larger phone, it has a smaller 5.6-inch gOLED display, compared to the Pixel 4a and its 5.81-inch OLED screen.
 The Pixel 4a is also protected by Gorilla Glass 3 while the Pixel 3a opts for Dragon Trail glass protection.
 The front-facing punch-hole camera is on the top left side of the Pixel 4a’s display, while it’s on the big top bezel of the Pixel 3a.